-They had four more children -- Flora Snider, John C. Grim, William P. Grim and Eleanor G. "Ella" West.
+The Grims went on to bear four more children -- Flora Snider, John C. Grim, William P. Grim and Eleanor G. "Ella" West.

 Thus, between Madison's two marriages and Melissa's two marriages, some 15 children were produced.

-They belonged to the Church of God, where Christian served as a deacon.
+They belonged to the Centennial Church of God, where Christian served as a deacon.
 Politically, Christian was a Democrat.